 Your doctor can usually diagnose a pigweed allergy.
 However, they may you refer to an allergist (an allergy specialist) for allergy testing to confirm the diagnosis.
 Someone, who specializes in diagnosing and treating allergies is called Allergist.

 The allergist will first ask you about your symptoms and medical history.
 Make sure to tell your allergist if the symptoms are always present or at certain times of the year.
-Your allergist will perform a skin prick test (SPT) to find out the specific allergen that is causing your symptoms.
+Your allergist will perform a skin prick test (SPT) or specific IgE blood test to find out the specific allergen that is causing your symptoms.

 - Wear a pollen mask whenever you go outside

 - Limit time outside when pollen counts are high and check local pollen counts daily

 - The best time to go outside is after a good rain because rain helps to clear pollen